 If you're looking to up your note-taking game, Evernote is still the best place to start.
-You can take notes in a variety of different formats (including images), sync them across your devices, share them, and search within them to quickly find what you're looking for.
+You can record your thoughts in a variety of different formats (including images), sync them across your devices, share them, and search within them to quickly find what you're looking for.
 The big benefit Evernote has over the competition is that it integrates with a whole host of other apps and services, helping it fit play nicely with the rest of your workflow.

 There are some restriction on the Basic (Free) tier, such as a monthly upload limit of 60MB, a maximum note size of 25MB, syncing only two devices, plus access to content offline available solely on the desktop version.

 So, if this is too strict for your needs then you'll want to upgrade to the Premium plan.
-Alongside a 10GB monthly upload limit, a 200MB maximum file size, and unlimited synced devices, this also adds features like searching and annotating PDFs, linking with Google Drive files, as well as being able to forward email to your Evernote account, all for £4.99/$7.99 p/m.
+Alongside a 10GB monthly upload limit, a 200MB maximum file size, and unlimited synced devices, this also adds features like searching and annotating PDFs, linking with Google Drive files, and being able to forward email to your Evernote account, all for £4.99/$7.99 p/m.

 The free tier allows you to create a single budget and cash wallet, but doesn't have a bank sync feature.
-For this you'll need to move to either the Spendee Premium plan that costs £2.79/$2.99 a month, then you can create and manage multiple wallets and budgets, including shared ones - in case you have communal spending with your family or flatmates.
+For this you'll need to move to either the Spendee Premium plan that costs £2.79/$2.99 a month, then you can also create and manage multiple wallets and budgets, including shared ones - in case you have communal spending with your family or flatmates.

-There are plenty of to-do list apps out there (and a couple more in this list), but Todoist is one of the classics, and it's still got plenty going for it.
-It's available across more than 10 different platforms, so you can track what you have to get done across just about every device you own, online and offline.
+There are plenty of to-do list apps out there (with a couple more in this list), but Todoist is one of the classics and it's still got plenty going for it.
+The app is available across more than 10 different platforms, so you can track what you need to get done on just about every device you own, online and offline.

 Tasks can be broken down into sub-tasks, shared with other users for collaborative progress, colour-coded for different priority levels, and set to recur, while paid add-ons include attachments, reminders, labels, and filters.
 Throw in the attractive, minimalist design, and it's easy to see why Todoist has stuck around for so long.

-Basic tier is free, allowing you to create up to 80 projects and share them with up to 5 people, or there's the Premium tier for £3/$3.99 p/m which increases both allowances while also introducing reminders, comments, file uploads, labels, filters, and trends.
+Basic tier is free, allowing you to create up to 80 projects and share them with up to 5 people, or there's the Premium tier for £3/$3 p/m (billed annually) which increases both allowances while also introducing reminders, comments, file uploads, labels, filters and trends.

-OK, sure, we're not exactly pushing the boat out by recommending Google Docs here, but there's good reason for that.
-For one thing, Google's online Office equivalents are among the most fully-featured out there, and for the most part you can happily shift all of your writing, spreadsheets, and presentations onto the system without losing any functionality.
+Okay, sure, we're not exactly pushing the boat out by recommending Google Docs here, but there's good reason for that.
+For one thing, Google's online Office equivalents are among the most fully featured out there, and for the most part you can happily shift all of your writing, spreadsheets, and presentations onto the system without losing any functionality.